lvanschilfgaarde/lordcephei.github.io/pages/asa-doc.md

 ### _Purpose_
 {:.no_toc}
-In this Tutorial the basics running a self consistent LDA calculation in the Atomic Spheres Approximation (ASA) will be covered, starting with the creation of an input file.
+This Tutorial covers the basics running a self consistent LDA calculation in the Atomic Spheres Approximation (ASA), starting with the creation of an input file.
+We will use PbTe as the materials

 ### _Preliminaries_
 _____________________________________________________________
-For this tutorial the **blm**{: style="color: blue"},**lmchk**{: style="color: blue"}, **lmstr**{: style="color: blue"} and **lm**{: style="color: blue"} executibles are required and are assumed to be in your PATH; the source code for all Questaal exectuables can be found [here](https://bitbucket.org/lmto/lm).
+Executables **blm**{: style="color: blue"},**lmchk**{: style="color: blue"}, **lmstr**{: style="color: blue"} and **lm**{: style="color: blue"} are required and are assumed to be in your path.
+The source code for all Questaal executables can be found [here](https://bitbucket.org/lmto/lm).

 ### _Tutorial_
 _____________________________________________________________
 This tutorial consists of two main sections:

-1. Building a suitible input file for an ASA-LDA calculation
+1. Building a suitable input file for an ASA-LDA calculation
-2. Running a self consistent calculaion
+2. Running a self consistent calculation

 A detailed theoretical description of the ASA and uses of it can be found [here](ASA-notes.pdf).

 ##### _1\.Building input file_
-This tutorial uses PbTe for porpuses of demonstration, under normal pressure/conditions PbTe crystalises in the rocksalt structure with lattice constant 6.428\angstrom.
+Under normal atmospherica conditions PbTe crystallises in the rocksalt structure with lattice constant 6.428\angstrom.
-The first step in building an input file is the init.ext  file(ext is replaced by an extension related to the material being studied, pbte in this case), which will contain all the structual information needed for the calculations demonstrated here.
+To build an input file, the first step is to construct file _init.ext_{: style="color: green"} (_ext_{: style="color: green"} is replaced by a name of your choosing, usually related to the material being studied, pbte in this case).  _init.pbte_{: style="color: green"} will contain the structural information needed for the calculations demonstrated here.
 For PbTe the file will look similar to:

     LATTICE
 	    ALAT=6.427916  UNITS=A